Don Quixote tapestry series: Commission and production

 The court first commissioned the cartoons for the series from Coypel in 1714.
 Over the next 80 years the series would be woven nine times.
 The first set of weavings showed 15 scenes, depicting Don Quixote from leaving his home to his recovery from madness.
 These paintings were incorporated into the new design formula of a small scene framed in the center of an elaborately designed expanse of decoration and design motifs related to the central narrative.
 The backdrop imitated a wall covered in lavish fabric.
 The background on the first weaving was a rich yellow color composed of shaded squares in a design known as mosaique simple.
 The second to sixth weavings had a more elaborately patterned yellow background known as mosaique d’ornements.
 The Duc d’Antin ordered a set for himself in 1721 or 1722 – he wanted a series with modified dimensions to function as wide wall hangings.

 The second weaving of 12 pieces was given to the Spanish ambassador in 1745.

-The third weaving was made in 1733 and a fourth from 1746 to 1749 (12 pieces) that was sold to the Duke of Parma.
+The third weaving was made in 1733 and a fourth from 1746 to 1749 (12 pieces) that was sold to Philip, Duke of Parma.
 Following this, the series was in constant production in the Gobelins Manufactory until 1794.
 The fifth weaving had 30 pieces, the sixth had 23, the seventh had 14, and the eighth had 67.

 Of the later weavings, the seventh, eighth, and ninth had a brilliant crimson background imitating damask silk, using a dye discovered by Gobelin workshop master Jacques Neilson.

 The alentours were redesigned six times over the course of the series production.
 Because of the flexibility of background and border and the popularity of the series, the series was a natural choice for developing a stock from which the king could select gifts for all occasions and purposes.
 One such gift was a set Louis XVI gave to Count Michael Illarionovich Vorontsov to entice Russia to align with the French side during the Seven Years' War.
 Though most of the set is not known to exist today, one panel, the Memorable Judgement of Sancho is identified in the Metropolitan Museum collections.

 The Coypel Don Quixote cartoons were removed from use in 1794 upon the decision of a jury from the newly established French Republic.
 The jury was charged with deciding which cartoons in the tapestry manufactories were sufficiently republican for continued use.
 On the level of content, the Don Quixote tapestries were approved; however, they were eventually rejected for being too dark.